 - Savvy brand image — A well-polished, convenience-centric app that provides up-to-date content generates massively strong brand presence — in Apple’s App Store and Google’s Play Store, no less — at an unbelievably low CPM.
 The exposure from this alone could lead to appearing on tech and app review sites, in turn attracting more new customers.

-“Secret” app ingredients
+“Secret” restaurant mobile app ingredients

 Welcoming guests to a cafe or bar begins long before they ever set foot inside — via mobile.
-Here are some ‘secret ingredients’ that you may want to throw into the mix to ensure a warm welcome when your customers tap into the food service industry through their mobile devices:
+Here are some ‘secret ingredients’ that you may want to throw into the mix to ensure a warm welcome when your customers tap into the foodservice industry through their mobile devices:

 Delicious food photos on the menu page are highly recommended.
 You want your customers hungry, right?